 An example of a SMART statement, that leads with rich results:

 Generated over $600K in annual cost-savings and raised staff efficiency levels 65% after designing and implementing a global operational improvement plan across 3 countries with 6,000+ staff.

 Ultimately, resume strategy continues to evolve in the delivery of details.
-In 2020, ensure the resume includes a variety of accomplishment statements, including SMART ones, to share your story better.
+Ensure the resume includes a variety of accomplishment statements, including SMART ones, to share your story better.

 Erin Kennedy, Executive Resume and LinkedIn Profile Writer, says a resume can show emotional quotient or intelligence (EQ) better known as "soft skills."